textileio/community/docs/develop/clients/js-http.md

 ## API Documentation

-You can read the full API documentation for Textile's JavaScript HTTP Client (js-http-client) can be found at https://textileio.github.io/js-http-client.
+The full API documentation for Textile's JavaScript HTTP Client (js-http-client) can be found at https://textileio.github.io/js-http-client.

 Feel free to join the [Textile Developer Slack](https://slack.textile.io/) and let us know what you are building.
 People are always excited to share and learn about new ideas.